 If you are aged 60 or over, you are eligible for a Senior Railcard which entitles you to a third off the price of most first class and standard rail fares.
 The card costs £30 and is valid for one year.
 You can buy a Senior Railcard online, at a staffed station ticket office or by calling 0345 3000 250.
 You will need a valid passport or UK driving licence in order to prove you are eligible.

 A Disabled Person's Railcard costs £20 for one year.
 It entitles you to a third off the price of most first class and standard rail fares and if you are accompanied by another adult, they can also travel at the same discounted fare.
-Application forms are available online and from rail stations and main post offices.
+Application forms are available online and from rail stations.
 Alternatively, telephone the Disabled Person’s Railcard Helpline on 0345 605 0525 or Textphone 0345 601 0132.

 Please give at least 24 hours notice if you travel with a guide dog.